wp-plugins/wp-simple-firewall/readme.txt

 The WordPress Simple Firewall is [all you need to secure your WordPress](http://icwp.io/wpsf09) sites in 6 Key Areas:

+= Plugin Admin Access Protection =
-* [Plugin Admin Protection](http://icwp.io/wpsf05) - The **only** WordPress security plugin with a WordPress-independent security key to protects itself
+The **only** WordPress security plugin with a WordPress-independent security key to protects itself. [more info]http://icwp.io/wpsf05

+= Firewall Protection =
-* [Firewall](http://icwp.io/wpsf06) - Blocks all web requests to the site that break the firewall rules (easy setup!)
+Blocks all web requests to the site that violate the firewall rules with easy setup! [more info](http://icwp.io/wpsf06)

-* [Login](http://icwp.io/wpsf07) - Provides Brute Force Hacking Protection and Two-Factor Authentication login.
+= Brute Force Login Protection and Two-Factor Authentication = Provides highly effective Brute Force Hacking Protection and email based Two-Factor Authenticated login. [more info](http://icwp.io/wpsf07)
-* [Comment SPAM](http://icwp.io/wpsf08) - Blocks **ALL** automatic Bot-SPAM and filters Human Comments for SPAM.
-* Lock Down - Prevent editing of any files from within the WordPress admin dashboard
-* Automatic Updates - Fully manage the WordPress Automatic/Background Updates system

-An intro to the features and why you should use the Simple Firewall before getting all complicated with bulky security plugins.
+= Comment SPAM (Full replacement and upgrade from Akismet) = Blocks **ALL** automatic Bot-SPAM, and catches Human Comments SPAM without sending data to 3rd parties or charging subscription fees. [more info](http://icwp.io/wpsf08)

+= WordPress Lock Down =
+Numerous mechanisms to lock down your WordPress admin area, such as blocking file edits and enforcing SSL.

+= Automatic Updates =
+Take back control of your WordPress Automatic Updates.

 [youtube http://www.youtube.com/watch?v=r307fu3Eqbo]

-= A Simple Firewall =
+= A Simple Firewall Explained =

 The WordPress Simple Firewall is built to be reliable, and easy to use by **anyone**.
 Seriously, the interface is simple! :)